Having a child with a severe Jewish genetic disorder (JGD) is utterly devastating – not just for the child but for the whole family.

 What is carrier screening?

-Carrier screening (or carrier testing) involves taking a simple cheek swab, which is then tested to identify any changes in a gene associated with a genetic disorder.
-If one or more changes are found, then they are a ‘carrier’ for that condition.
+Carrier screening (or carrier testing) involves taking a simple cheek swab, which is then tested to identify any changes (often called mutations or gene faults) in a gene associated with a genetic disorder.
+If one or more changes are found, then the individual is considered a ‘carrier’ for that condition.

 Jnetics’ screening uses a simple cheek swab and looks for mutations in genes associated with 47 severe and recessive Jewish genetic disorders.
 A full list can be found here.